mul14/csharp-challenges/README.md

 3. Connect downloaded folder to your GitHub repository by adding remote url.
 4. Solve the challenges.
 5. Don't forget to push your code.
-6. Share your GitHub URL to a mentor via WhatsApp privately.
+6. Share your GitHub URL to a mentor privately.

 ### Example steps to run the code